Skip to main content

 • Zoom

-To set up the new process, you'll need to install the Microsoft Authenticator app.
-It will work alongside your Duo app, but doesn't replace it.
-You'll continue to use Duo for other Stanford logins that require two-step authentication.
+To set up the new process, many of you will install the Microsoft Authenticator app on your phone.
+This app works alongside your Duo app, but doesn't replace it.
+You'll still use Duo for other (non-Microsoft) university and hospital logins.

 FeatureFor Stanford Microsoft apps For other Stanford apps and web sites